TARMAH/Ecommerce-Web-App/README.md

-### An Ecommerce Web App using ReactJS , Redux  , Firebase , Sass and other tools
+### An Ecommerce Web App using ReactJS , Redux  , Firebase , Sass , Styled Components and other tools
 ## Note : The Website is not Responsive Currently so Looks Best in PC